baconomist/splice-downloader/README.md

 - instantly trim audio after each individual sample download from the pack --> move audio trimming into docker container
 - show progress % for pack download
 - argv: --num-procs x --> for # of parallel

+## TODO: audio content checker
+sometimes the downloaded audio file is empty or it doesnt actually capture the entire recording we need a way to:
+- verify the length of the file within a given percentage
+- verify the file isnt empty

+if either is true, re-download